 Pursue claims under Turkish intellectual property laws

 At Bayraktar Attorneys, we regularly help clients enforce NDA rights or defend against unfair NDA claims.
+Confidentiality duties also often overlap with non-compete obligations for board members and shareholders in joint stock companies.

 The effectiveness of an NDA depends on precise, clear drafting.